dreamsoftomorow/CTF-write-ups/AmateursCTF/pwn/Crackbox.md

 `./qemu -plugin ./libfilter.so ./chal`

 ### So what is a qemu plugin?
-Qemu works by translating our code in run time from the guest instruction set, to the host instruction set.
+Qemu works by translating our code in run time from the guest instruction set to the host instruction set.

 In user-mode emulation (like in the challenge) Qemu does that by using a JIT (just in time) compiler that does just that (called TCG) **REMEMBER THIS, IT WILL BE IMPORTANT LATER!.

 A plugin is a piece of code that runs when that translation happens.

-*An important thing to note is that this plugin runs before the translated code is executed, believe me, i tried :(
+*An important thing to note is that this plugin runs before the translated code is executed, believe me, I tried :(
 ### How does a plugin operate
 ```c
  * The general life-cycle of a plugin is: